 Email them in advance, alerting them of the presence and impact of those features.
 This can help stop them from ever thinking about churning.

-Finally, you can send surveys to customers who unsubscribed to your SaaS to collect feedback on why they left.
+Finally, you can deploy surveys to customers who’re in the process of churning to collect feedback on why they’re unsubscribing.
 This feedback will help improve your SaaS product to prevent further customer churn.

 SaaS Customer Journey FAQ

-The five stages of the SaaS customer journey are awareness, consideration, purchase, retention, and advocacy.
-To track the customer journey effectively you need to establish and track customer touchpoints.
+The SaaS customer journey is a map showing the steps customers take from when they first interact with your brand to when they become paying customers and brand advocates.
+The journey can be broken down into five stages, which are awareness, consideration, purchase, retention, and advocacy.
+To track the customer journey effectively, you need to establish and track customer touchpoints.

 Building a SaaS customer journey map is essential if you want to convert first-time users of your SaaS to recurring subscribers and evangelists.
 This article took you through the six steps of mapping a SaaS customer journey -from establishing your brand’s goals to defining customer milestones and setting your KPIs.
 You’ve also learned of the critical touchpoints and how to improve them.